preslavmihaylov/booknotes/self-help/atomic-habits/README.md

 We are also motivated to avoid behaviors that harm our status - eg mowing the lawn so neighbors don't shame us.
 We are continuously thinking "what do others think of me?" and adapting our behaviors based on the answer.

 # How to Find and Fix the Causes of Your Bad Habits
+Author kicks off the chapter w/ a story about vising a friend in Istanbul who managed to quit smoking despite being surrounded by smokers.

+When asked how, the friend explained it was after reading a book, which turned every smoke-related cue to something unattractive, ie:
+ * You think you are quitting smoking, but you are not quitting anything because cigarettes do nothing for you
+ * You don't need cigarettes to be social
+ * Smoking is not relieving stress, it is destroying your nerves

+By the time you finish the book, smoking looks like the most ridiculous thing anyone would do.
+If you no longer expect smoking to bring any benefits, you have no reason to do it.

+This is an inversion of the 2nd law of behavior change - make it unattractive.

+## Where Cravings Come From
+Every behavior has a craving and a deeper underlying motive.

+You might have a craving "I want to eat tacos" and if asked, you won't say you're eating to survive, but that's the underlying reason.

+Some of our underlying motives:
+ * Conserve energy
+ * Obtain food & water
+ * Find love & reproduce
+ * Connect and bond with others
+ * Win social acceptance and approval
+ * Reduce uncertainty
+ * Achieve status & prestige

+A craving is a specific manifestation of a deeper underlying motive.
+Most products we use don't create new motivations, but latch onto our underlying motives:
+ * Find love & reproduce - Tinder
+ * Connect & bond with others - Facebook
+ * Win social acceptance & approval - post on Instagram
+ * etc...

+Your habits are modern-day solutions to ancient problems.
+Your habits are not necessarily the best solution to the problem you're trying to solve.
+They are merely the ones you're accustomed to:

+Example - One might smoke to reduce stress, whereas another goes for a run.

+We are constantly running predictions in our mind - every time you notice a cue in your environment, your brain makes a prediction about what to do in the next moment.

+Example - (cue) you see traffic light go green, (prediction) if you step on the gas, you will make it safely across.

+The cause of your habits is the prediction that precedes them.
+Also, note that predictions are not objective reality - two people can look at a cigarette and predict opposite things.

+The predictions lead to feelings, which is what we describe as a craving.
+It is a sense that something is missing, the desire to change your internal state.
+Desire == difference between where you are now and where you want to be.

+When our emotions or feelings are impaired, scientists have found, that impairs our ability to make a decision.
+We have no signal of what to pursue and what to avoid.

+Habits are attractive when we associate them with positive feelings.
+We can use that to our advantage.

+## How to Reprogram Your Brain to Enjoy Hard Habits
+You can make hard habits attractive by associating them with a positive experience.

+One easy way to achive this is to reframe when to highlight their benefits, rather than drawbacks:
+ * Don't say "I have to cook dinner, I have to get out of bed", say "I get to cook dinner, I get to go out of bed"
+ * A wheelchair is not confining you in one place, it is liberating you so you can get out of bed
+ * Instead of saying "I need to run in the morning", you can say "I get to build endurance and speed"
+ * Instead of thinking of saving as making a sacrifice, you can see it as something liberating you to spend more in the future
+ * Reframe "I am nervous before a speech" to "I am excited before a speech"

+These little mindset shifts can help change the feelings you associate with a particular habit.

+A step further is to create motivation rituals - associate a habit with something you enjoy by eg listening to your favorite song before workout.

+One example is some writer mentioned in the book, who gets into focus state just by putting on their headphones.
+In the beginning, they did it to listen to music that helps them get conditioned.
+Later, their mind started associating the headphones with focus work.

+Athletes use a similar strategy - the author used a stretching ritual before every baseball game which always went the same way for 10 mins.
+It helped him feel competitive and focused.

+This can be adapted to nearly anything - ie you can breathe three times & smile before petting your dog.
+Over time, you will associate breathing & smiling w/ feeling happy.

+The key to finding and fixing your bad habits is to reframe the associations you have about them.
+If you can reprogram your predictions, you can transform a hard habit into an attractive one.

+# 3rd Law - Make It Easy
+# Walk Slowly, but Never Backward